God Is a Bullet (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on nine critics, indicating "generally unfavorable" reviews.

 Robert Abele from the Los Angeles Times wrote, "The hack-noir of God Is a Bullet is one long slog".
 Mary Beth McAndrews of Dread Central awarded the film one and a half stars out of five and wrote, "Cassavetes gets in his own way with a bloated attempt at exploitation that goes so far as to be more boring than interesting."
 Whang Yee Ling of The Straits Times awarded the film two stars and wrote, "But no number of David Bowie and Bob Dylan on the soundtrack will make this exploitation picture the arty thriller Cassavetes seems to think it is."
 Christian Zilko of IndieWire graded the film a C− and wrote, "A tighter edit that prioritized the rescue plot over meandering character development probably could have turned God Is a Bullet into a fun airplane movie, but Cassavetes’ arthouse ambitions always resurface at inopportune times."

 Robert Daniels of RogerEbert.com awarded the film one and a half stars and wrote, "If God is a bullet, it can’t come fast enough."
 Keith Garlington of the Arkansas Democrat-Gazette gave the film a negative review and wrote, "God Is a Bullet is hopelessly dark and dour -- a seemingly endless two hour 35 minute malaise of misery that eventually wears you down and even worse tests your patience."
 Meagan Navarro of Bloody Disgusting awarded the film three "skulls" out of five and wrote, "The filmmaker’s staging and the natural charm and charisma of Coster-Waldau and Monroe, no matter how buried under grit and tattoos, offsets the otherwise familiar setup."
 Dennis Harvey of Variety gave the film a negative review and wrote, "These 156 minutes, (...), are not exactly dull.
 But they are rather ludicrous, without being much fun."